 Tina Wang is a multi-instrumentalist and a sought out music instructor based in Vancouver, BC.
-Equally passionate and dedicated to music teaching, performing, accompaniment and the art of chamber music, Tina has a wide-ranging experience on the saxophone, piano, and other instruments.
-For over 10 years she has taught saxophone, piano and clarinet privately, ranging from beginner to college level as well as collaborating as a pianist with other instrumentalists.
+Recognized as a 'Teacher of Distinction' by the Royal Conservatory of Music in 2018, Tina is passionate and dedicated to music teaching, performing, accompaniment and the art of chamber music.
+Tina has over 10 years of teaching experience on the saxophone, piano and clarinet, ranging from beginner to college level as well as collaborating as a pianist with other instrumentalists.

 Recognized as a 'teacher of Distinction' by the Royal Conservatory of Music in 2018, Tina currently has 10 years of teaching experience, conducting private lessons on piano, saxophone, clarinet and theory.

 Tina is on the faculty at the Vancouver Academy of Music as a saxophone instructor and the co-director for the VAM saxophone ensemble program.
 She also teaches out of her own studio, Phoenix Music Academy which was established in late 2014, which runs out of Wayland Sports, a sports school for children ranging 3 to 18 years old.
 Her studio has formed student based saxophone chamber groups which ran since 2015.
 The ensemble consisted of several young avid elementary and high school musicians that participates in community performances as well as music festivals and competitions.